-As you can see from the chart, it currently costs approximately $62 per sf to lease office space in the CBD.
-Using a 10,000-sf tenant as an example, that amounts to $620,000 per year, or $51,667 per month.
+As you can see from the chart, it currently costs approximately $72.29 per square foot to lease office space in the CBD.
+Using a 10,000-square-foot tenant as an example, that amounts to $722,900 per year or $60,241 per month.

 Buildings in the CBD, however, do have their drawbacks that need to be accounted for before you decide to lease space there.
-These includes things like heavy traffic, a low supply of parking and a lack of green space as compared to buildings elsewhere.
+These include things like heavy traffic, a low supply of parking, and a lack of green space as compared to buildings elsewhere.